Personal Care Assistant: Job Description and Information

 Step 1: Get Training

 Aspiring personal care assistants typically don't need formal education, though most assistants possess a high school diploma or equivalent.
 Personal care assistants typically learn the necessary skills through on-the-job training.
-The BLS notes that some states mandate training through community colleges, technical schools or service providers.
+Some state-specific requirements may mandate training through community colleges, technical schools or service providers.

 Some schools offer courses or certificate programs for aspiring personal care assistants.
 These programs typically include classroom and clinical components.
 Students might be required to take a physical exam and a tuberculosis test and obtain appropriate immunizations.
 In addition, some schools require prospective students to pass a criminal background check and drug test.
 Students might need to complete a course in CPR as part of their training.